-Each year MDOT provides the MPO with a list of all federal funds obligated through the planning process in the preceding program year.
+Each year MDOT and Coast transit Authority provide the MPO with a listing of all federal funds obligated through the planning process in the preceding program year.
 This list includes new projects receiving funding, as well as revised totals to reflect actual project expenses and/or funding increases approved by the MPO.
 In compliance with public notice requirements outlined in 23 USC 450.314(a), the MPO updates their list of obligated projects within 90 days of the end of the fiscal year, and posts the information in the TIP pages at www.grpc.com.